tbd-develop/tbd-develop.github.io/_posts/2020-09-22-thoughts-on-scaling.md

 #### Microsoft
 As the manufacturer of the console, I figured that Microft might be ready.
 I found the page from which I would be able to pre-order the console beforehand, I sat in wait until the time it was meant to go live.
 At the time of go live;

-&nbsp;&nbsp;- I refresh the page and saw a nice shiney button 'Pre-Order'.
+- I refresh the page and saw a nice shiney button 'Pre-Order'.
 I clicked the button, nothing happened.
 I clicked it again, a circle, an error.
-&nbsp;&nbsp;- I stepped away for a few minutes.
+- I stepped away for a few minutes.
 On returning and trying again, I was logged out.
-&nbsp;&nbsp;- I tried to add to my cart, it said it was added.
+- I tried to add to my cart, it said it was added.
 Problem, I wasn't logged in.
 On logging in, my cart was empty.
-&nbsp;&nbsp;- I stepped away for a few more minutes while I tried other retailers.
+- I stepped away for a few more minutes while I tried other retailers.
-&nbsp;&nbsp;- XBox Series X was in my cart, I clicked check-out, error.
+- XBox Series X was in my cart, I clicked check-out, error.
-&nbsp;&nbsp;- Refresh, click Check-Out.
+- Refresh, click Check-Out.
 Success.

 Others reportedly had a much rougher experience than me.